elifesciences/elife-flux-cluster/docs/guide-for-application-teams.md

   - Can also be used to transform secrets or configmaps from one format to another.
 - __KEDA__ and __KEDA HTTP Add on__
   - Scale deployments based on metrics.
 Can be used to monitor metrics in VictoriaMetrics.
-  - Using the HTTP addon, you can scale deployments based on number of incoming requests (even down to zero).
+  - Using the HTTP addon and `HTTPScaledObject`, you can scale deployments based on number of incoming requests (even down to zero).